Posture

 Why do office chairs have so many parts?

 People searching for the “best ergonomic office chair” are nonplussed when they land on our website and see a chair that's missing most of its "key" parts.
 But it turns out that in chairs as in so many other things, sometimes less is more – in this case less chair parts is more movement.
-Why chair backs, armrests, and lumbar support are not only unnecessary, but often causing people pain and discomfort?
+Why are chair backs, armrests, and lumbar support not only unnecessary, but often causing people pain and discomfort?
 Well, here's the scoop:

 Why no backrest?